FuelCell Energy Inc. (FCEL) Shares Down Despite Recent Market Volatility

-FuelCell Energy Inc. (NASDAQ: FCEL)’s stock price has decreased by -5.31 compared to its previous closing price of 3.39.
-Despite this, the company has seen a fall of -12.05% in its stock price over the last five trading days.
+FuelCell Energy Inc. (NASDAQ: FCEL)’s stock price has decreased by -1.80 compared to its previous closing price of 3.34.
+However, the company has seen a -2.67% decrease in its stock price over the last five trading sessions.
 MarketWatch.com reported on 12/17/22 that U.S. scores a nuclear fusion breakthrough — but experts caution commercial viability is a decade or more away

 Is It Worth Investing in FuelCell Energy Inc. (NASDAQ: FCEL) Right Now?